-And of course, you can link different statements together.
-And guess what?
-They don’t have to be in the same tense!
+And again as before, you can link different statements together, but they don’t have to be in the same tense:

 Yesterday was my birthday but today is my little sister’s birthday.

-There’s also the presumptive form used for uncertainly and presumptions.
+There’s also the presumptive form, which is used for uncertainty and presumptions.
 The polite form is でしょう .

 Isn’t she the winner this year?

 Is this fine?

 The informal counterparts would be だ (casual form), だった (past tense) and だろう (presumptive).